 Do you know that instant relief you get when you apply something cooling to an itchy area?
 That's the same feeling you get with this treatment.
 It uses peppermint and spearmint oils to reduce itchiness and tea tree oil to reduce inflammation.
 It also contains witch hazel water to control oil production to prevent any grease.

 So if you want healthy hair, start by taking care of your scalp.
-You'll be glad that you did.
+You'll be glad you did.